Dear reader of ADxS.org, please excuse the disruption.

 4. Strabismus / heterophoria (strabismus / latent strabismus) in ADHD (+ 93 % to + 700 %)

-One study found that children with ADHD
+One study found in children with ADHD

 • More strabismus (squinting) (17% compared to 2% in non-affected people)6